KGBC

-KGBC (1540 AM) is a broadcast radio station in the United States.
-Licensed to Galveston, Texas, and owned by SIGA Broadcasting, KGBC has a brokered talk format.
+KGBC (1540 AM) is a radio station licensed to Galveston, Texas, United States, and serving Greater Houston.
+Owned by SIGA Broadcasting, KGBC has a brokered format.
 The station first signed on in 1947.
 It also has an FM translator, K269GS is licensed to serve Houston, broadcasting from a location near Baytown, off of W Baker Road & Texas Highway 330.
 KGBC first broadcast in 1947.

 As of 1989 it is the only radio station in Galveston.